Workflow-Manager-admin/trivia-challenge-87628-87641/quickquiz_frontend/README.md

 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+## Backend API Connectivity (IMPORTANT)

+To connect the QuickQuiz frontend to the backend API, you must set the correct backend address via environment variables.

+1. Copy `.env.example` to `.env` in this folder.
+2. Set `REACT_APP_BACKEND_URL` to the URL where your backend is running (e.g., for local dev: `http://localhost:8000`).
+If deploying remotely (cloud/preview): set it to the public endpoint of your backend.
+3. Optionally set `REACT_APP_WS_URL` if your websocket uses a different address (usually `ws://[host]/ws`).

+If these are NOT set, the app tries to connect to `localhost:8000`, which will fail if the backend is not running locally in the same environment.
+Always ensure these are set to the accessible backend location.

 ## Getting Started